hreyesm/google-forms-automation/README.md

 ```
 {
   "title": "Question title",
+  "type": "questionType",
   "answer": { ... },
   "sectionEnd": true
 }
 ```

-Similarly, to submit the form, add a `"formEnd"` flag to the last question in the form:
+Similarly, to submit a form, add a `"formEnd"` flag to the last question in the form:

 ```
 {
   "title": "Question title",
+  "type": "questionType",
   "answer": { ... },
   "formEnd": true
 }